atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/what-is-a-query-plan.md

 ---
 title: What is a Query Plan
-meta_title: What is a Query Plan
+meta_title: Learn what a Query Plan is
 description: Query Plan's are the code that SQL runs on your database.
 Learn how the query plan works and how to optimize your SQL queries.
 Learn more
 section: Query Optimizations